START-Hack/CityOfStGallen-STARTHACK22/README.md

 ### Resources
 * Anonymized Dataset of welfare recipients and their characteristics: *Handed out to the definitive participants*
 * Anonymized Dataset of former welfare recipients who are paying back: *Handed out to the definitive participants*
-* List of duration and changes of social aid reception: *Handed out to the definitive participants*
+* Anonymized List of duration and changes of social aid reception: *Handed out to the definitive participants*
 * Statistical population data in machine readable format: http://stada2.sg.ch/
 * Social aid statistics on a cantonal level: https://www.sg.ch/ueber-den-kanton-st-gallen/statistik/themen/B13/kommunale-sozialhilfe.html
 * Social aid statistics on a national level: https://www.bfs.admin.ch/bfs/de/home/statistiken/soziale-sicherheit/sozialhilfe.html